Kingdoms of Amalur: Re-Reckoning Review

 The world of Amalur is most easily described as the coexistence between mortal people and the immortal Fae.
 Fae are natural, magical creatures that cannot die permanently, yet still live amongst mortal beings.
 Some Fae view mortals, such as Humans and Alfar, as lesser beings, while others view them as a sort of strange curiosity.
 The most aggressive of the Fae are known as the Tuatha, an army whose mission is to rid the world of mortal beings and act as the game's main antagonistic force.

 The amount of world-building and lore in Kingdoms of Amalur certainly surprised me.
 It's genuinely impressive how much of the world history was thought through and some interesting wrinkles in the rules of magic and fate help to let it stand apart from other fantasy worlds.
-While the direct storyline involving the player character is not as interesting as the world around it, it's still a solid first step into this universe.
+Sadly, while there is a lot of world history to dig through, the game does a poor job portraying the world and involving it within Amalur's storyline.
+The direct narrative involving the player character is not nearly as interesting as the world around it, but it's still a decent first step into this universe.

 However, in the actual game, a lot of the characters in Amalur are tied to sidequests.
 There are more than 250 of them in the game, and most of them boil down to basic tasks.
 The vast majority of quests simply involve delivering an item elsewhere, taking out a specially named enemy somewhere, or going through a quick samey-looking dungeon.
 Put shortly, the sheer number of quests often dilutes them to feeling like chores more than anything meaningful.
 Additionally, almost none of the quests have any decision making to speak of outside of a scant few key exceptions.
 This makes quests feel more like a rote to-do checklist more than anything.